 Disclosure: This article contains affiliate links.
 Thank you for your support!

-After three kids, these are my most-recommended newborn baby must haves I tell all new moms to get:
+After three kids, these are my most-recommended baby must haves I tell all new moms to get:

 My husband and I bought a lot of bottles.
 From glass bottles to bottles with tons of parts to different-sized bottles.
 The winner?
 Playtex Vent-Aire bottles.